ebzzry/ebzzry.github.io/en/src/zsh-tips-4.md

 <div class="center">October 30, 2017</div>
 <div class="center">Updated: November 9, 2017</div>

->“A change in perspective is worth 80 IQ points.”<br>
+>A change in perspective is worth 80 IQ points.<br>
 >―Alan Kay

 Last time, I talked about helper functions to assist in managing chroot environments.
 In this